-The first step to wisdom is asking for advice.
-Of course ultimately it also depends on whom we ask for advice, but still the first step is asking.
+The first step to gaining wisdom is asking for advice.
+Of course, ultimately it also depends on whose advice we are going to rely on, but still the first step is asking.
 Sounds simple enough, doesn’t it?
-For some reason I used to have a hard time realizing that.
-It didn’t occur to me to ask until I was in the middle of a problem.
+For some reason I used to have a hard time realizing that I needed to ask for advice in the first place.
+It didn’t occur to me to talk to someone until I was in the middle of a real problem.

-I feel that I need a lot of wisdom these days!
-I don’t believe that God puts a lid on wisdom.
-He won’t say: “Oh here we go again!
+I do not believe that God puts a lid on wisdom.
+He will not say: “Oh here we go again!
 Another question to help solve a problem!
-That’s it – you’ll have to figure it out on your own this time!”
+That’s it – you’ll have to figure this one out on your own!”

-Let’s not be shy about needing advice.
+Let us not be shy about needing advice.
 It never hurts to ask.
-It hurts us more if we don’t!
+It hurts us more not to ask.